-''' (11) kol ha- gvarim hem oto (ha-) davar.

-All men are the same. '''
+(18) kol ha- gvarim hem oto (ha-) davar. all DEF men 3PL DEM-M.SG DEF thing All men are the same.

 Can the property comparison reading in the predicative position in French, English and Dutch be derived in the same way as in Hebrew, with a null noun (e.g., thing or sort)?